 Have you hopped on the coconut oil train yet?
 If not, you are missing out on the many research-backed health benefits of this tropical treasure.
 You may have also heard of MCT oil; a 100 percent saturated oil fast becoming trendy in the health and wellness space.
 But what does it have to offer that coconut does not, or is the all-natural coconut oil enough?
-MCT Oil vs Coconut Oil: Which is better?
+So when considering MCT Oil vs Coconut Oil – which is better?
 Let’s take a closer look at both to find the answer.

 What are medium chain triglycerides?

 Medium-chain triglycerides (MCTs), also known as medium-chain fatty acids (MCFAs), are a unique form of saturated fatty acid with various medicinal properties.

 Roughly 65 percent of the fatty acids found in coconut oil are MCTs.
 Recently MCT oil has been made available and is celebrating a rise in popularity because of its highly concentrated amount of medium-chain triglycerides.